Year of call: 2004

 - R v SD & others (Junior counsel for the Crown) – The prosecution of seven defendants who were alleged to have groomed, raped and sexually exploited two young vulnerable female complainants.
 Both complainants were assisted by an intermediary during the trial.
 The case was a long running case which involved a large number of complex legal arguments including bad character, hearsay, identification, abuse of process and consent.
 There were also numerous issues involving disclosure and legal argument in relation to the admissibility of evidence.

-- R v LC & others (Junior counsel for the Crown) – The prosecution of eleven who were alleged to have sexually assaulted and raped two young vulnerable female complainants.
+- R v LC & others (Junior counsel for the Crown) – The prosecution of eleven defendants who were alleged to have sexually assaulted and raped two young vulnerable female complainants.
 The case was voluminous and required close scrutiny of the elements of sexual offences against children.
 The case also required research into the meaning of consent, in particular the meaning of ‘true’ consent and ‘vitiated’ consent.

 - R v EA – The prosecution of a male who had targeted a 12-year-old female, sexually assaulted her and then caused her to engage in sexual activity with him.
 The case involved dealing with a young complainant and a young defence witness.